josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Tasks to complete_:

-- In Azure Databricks, go to Clusters and select your cluster.
+- In Azure Databricks, go to Clusters and select your cluster

-- On the cluster edit page, scroll down and select the JDBC/ODBC tab.
+- On the cluster edit page, scroll down and select the JDBC/ODBC tab

   ![Select the JDBC/ODBC tab](media/databricks-power-bi-jdbc.png 'JDBC strings')

-- On the JDBC/ODBC tab, copy and save the JDBC URL.
+- On the JDBC/ODBC tab, copy and save the JDBC URL

-  - Construct the JDBC server address that you will use when you set up your Spark cluster connection in Power BI Desktop.
+  - Construct the JDBC server address that you will use when you set up your Spark cluster connection in Power BI Desktop

   - Take the JDBC URL that you copied and saved in step 3 and do the following:

-  - Replace jdbc:hive2 with https.
+  - Replace jdbc:hive2 with https

-  - Remove everything in the path between the port number and sql, retaining the components indicated by the boxes in the image below.
+  - Remove everything in the path between the port number and sql, retaining the components indicated by the boxes in the image below

   ![Select the parts to create the Power BI connection string](media/databricks-power-bi-spark-address-construct.png 'Construct Power BI connection string')

 _Exit criteria_:

-- You have created a JDBC connection string similar to <https://eastus.azuredatabricks.net:443/sql/protocolv1/o/1707858429329790/0614-124738-doubt405> or <https://eastus.azuredatabricks.net:443/sql/protocolv1/o/1707858429329790/lab> (if you choose the aliased version).
+- You have created a JDBC connection string similar to <https://eastus.azuredatabricks.net:443/sql/protocolv1/o/1707858429329790/0614-124738-doubt405> or <https://eastus.azuredatabricks.net:443/sql/protocolv1/o/1707858429329790/lab> (if you choose the aliased version)

 ### Task 2: Connect to Azure Databricks using Power BI Desktop

 _Tasks to complete_:

-- Launch Power BI Desktop.
+- Launch Power BI Desktop

-- Connect to your Azure Databricks Spark instance, and query the global tables you created in the previous exercise.
+- Connect to your Azure Databricks Spark instance, and query the global tables you created in the previous exercise

 _Exit criteria_:

-- You have successfully connected to your Azure Databricks cluster, and have the fields from the flight_delay_summary global table loaded in the report design surface.
+- You have successfully connected to your Azure Databricks cluster, and have the fields from the flight_delay_summary global table loaded in the report design surface

 ### Task 3: Create Power BI report

 _Tasks to complete_:

-- Generate a Power BI report containing Map, Stacked Column Chart, and Treemap visualizations of the flight delay summary data.
+- Generate a Power BI report containing Map, Stacked Column Chart, and Treemap visualizations of the flight delay summary data

-- The Map visualization should represent the number of delays, based on the location of the airport.
+- The Map visualization should represent the number of delays, based on the location of the airport

-- The Stacked Column Chart should provide information about the probability of a delay, based on the day.
+- The Stacked Column Chart should provide information about the probability of a delay, based on the day

-- The Treemap visual display details about the number of delays associated with a particular airport.
+- The Treemap visual display details about the number of delays associated with a particular airport

 _Exit criteria_:

-- You should have a Power BI report generated, contain three interlinked tiles, displaying flight delay details.
+- You should have a Power BI report generated, contain three interlinked tiles, displaying flight delay details

   ![The Report design surface now displays the map of the United States with dots, a stacked bar chart, and a Treeview.](media/pbi-desktop-full-report.png 'Report design surface')